TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 11/1 Kings 11.35.md

 ---

-but I will take the kingdom out of his son's hand, and will give it unto thee, even ten tribes.
+but I will take the kingdom out of his son's hand, and will give it to you, even ten tribes.